-- 1. A Chimney Fire will be transmitted as a Still Alarm and receive an assignment of 2 Engines, 1 Aerial, and 1 Ambulance.
-(For non-hydrant locations Tank 4 will be added to the initial alarm.) - 2.
-The district engine, ambulance and chief/duty officer will respond code 3 (lights and siren).
+- 1. A Chimney Fire will be transmitted as a Still Alarm and receive an assignment of 3 Engines, 1 Aerial, and 1 Ambulance. - 2.
+The district engine, and chief/duty officer will respond code 3 (lights and siren).
 Other responding units will respond code 1 (no lights or siren), unless the incident is upgraded to a desk box. - 3.
 The primary actions by the first arriving units will be determined by the Incident Commander based on initial size up. - 4.
 The first arriving Engine Company is responsible for primary investigation and interior operations.
 This may include air monitoring and checking for extensions in the residence, if there is sufficient crew. - 5.
 The Tower Company is responsible for roof operations.
-If the Tower Company is not on scene, other arriving units may assume roof operations pursuant to instruction from Incident Command.
+If the Tower Company is not on scene, other arriving units may assume roof operations pursuant to instruction from Incident Command. - 6.
+Consider using a fireground channel for on-scene communications.

-- 6. Consider using a fire ground channel for on scene communications. - 7.
-The second arriving Engine Company is responsible for securing a water supply and then may be assigned to other tasks by the IC as needed. - 8.
+- 7. The second arriving Engine Company is responsible for securing a water supply and then may be assigned to other tasks by the IC as needed. - 8.
 The Ambulance Company, if on scene before the first Engine Company, will be the initial investigation crew or possibly assist them.
-Once sufficient resources are on scene, the Ambulance Company may be assigned to set up REHAB if needed and may assist the IC or Safety Officer with safety monitoring or another function as determined by the IC.
+Once sufficient resources are on scene, the Ambulance Company may be assigned to perform a 360 and possibly to set up REHAB if needed and may assist the IC or Safety Officer with safety monitoring or another function as determined by the IC.
 If the first arriving engine or aerial needs manpower assistance, the crew of the ambulance may supplement that crew.
 The Ambulance Company will locate the ambulance in a position where emergency response to the hospital is possible (i.e. parking away from hose lines, hazards, etc.).
 The Ambulance may be used to keep occupants out of the cold weather. - 9.
-For non-hydrant areas, the Tanker is responsible for setting up folding tank at water supply engine or water supply area and being prepared to dump tank water if needed. - 10.
-Any additional apparatus will be assigned by the Incident Commander... - 11.
+The third arriving Engine company For hydrant areas stage on C-side and/or Sprinkler Fire Department Connection (FDC) for commercial buildings.
+If there is no C-side access or for residential buildings, stage at 2nd closest fire hydrant.
+For non-hydrant areas respond to closest water source (dry hydrant or hydrant) and prepare to fill tankers (See Rural Water Supply SOG). - 10.
+Any additional apparatus will be assigned by the Incident Commander. - 11.
 Life Safety is the first order of business and as such the structure should be appropriately evacuated.
 Assure occupants have a safe and warm place to assemble.